-Djokovic beats Thiem after scare
+Djokovic beats debutant Thiem after early scare

 That means they are virtually neck-and-neck and the 200 points Djokovic earned for beating Thiem edged him ahead in what is turning into a thrilling race for the year-end honor.

 Djokovic's Ivan Lendl group looks easier than Murray's section.
-As well as Thiem, the Serb will face French showman Gael Monfils, another debutant, and Canadian Milos Raonic.
-He has never lost a match to any of them.
+As well as Thiem, the Serb will face Canada's Wimbledon runner-up Milos Raonic and Gael Monfils.

+He has never lost a match to any of them although Raonic was in ominously good form as he overpowered Monfils 6-3 6-4 in Sunday's late match -- offering not a single break point in a dominant display.

-After taking on Cilic in the John McEnroe group, Murray plays U.S. Open champion Stan Wawrinka and Kei Nishikori, who beat him at Flushing Meadows this year.
+Murray takes on former U.S. Open champion Cilic in the John McEnroe group on Monday and also faces reigning U.S. Open champion Stan Wawrinka and Japan's Kei Nishikori, who beat the Scot at Flushing Meadows this year.

 Without doing anything spectacular Djokovic was cruising throughout the first set against Thiem, dropping only four points on serve on the way to a 5-4 lead.